Automate your development process

 (present in the folder ios/Runner/

-file, to avoid them being checked into version control, such as Git.
+file to prevent them from being checked into a version control system, such as Git.

 Once you have added the two files into .gitignore